Cross-connection structure of concordant semigroups: Cross-connection structure of regular semigroups

 \section{Cross-connection structure of regular semigroups}

-As mentioned in Section \ref{sec1}, in \cite{cross}, Nambooripad constructed a regular semigroup from a pair of cross-connected normal categories.
+As mentioned in Section \ref{sec1}, in \cite{cross}, a regular semigroup was constructed from a pair of cross-connected normal categories.
 The construction is as follows: given an abstractly defined normal category $\mathcal{C}$, we first associate with it an intermediary regular semigroup called the semigroup $\widehat{\mathcal{C}}$ of normal cones.

-It can be seen that given a regular semigroup $S$, its principal left ideals with partial right translations as morphisms and principal right ideals with partial left translations as morphisms, form normal categories $\mathbb{L}(S)$ and $\mathbb{R}(S)$ respectively.
-Then their corresponding semigroups of normal cones, namely $\widehat{\mathbb{L}(S)}$ and $\widehat{\mathbb{R}(S)}$ will give representations of the regular semigroup we started with.
+It can be seen that given a regular semigroup $S$, its principal left ideals with partial right translations as morphisms and principal right ideals with partial left translations as morphisms, form normal categories $\mathbb{L}(S)$ and $\mathbb{R}(S)$, respectively.
+Then their corresponding semigroups of normal cones, namely $\widehat{\mathbb{L}(S)}$ and $\widehat{\mathbb{R}(S)}$, will give representations of the regular semigroup we started with.

 The interrelationship of the categories $\mathbb{L}(S)$ and $\mathbb{R}(S)$ is abstracted using the notion of a cross-connection.
 Via the cross-connection, certain normal cones of the semigroup $\widehat{\mathbb{L}(S)}$ can be `linked' with those of the semigroup $\widehat{\mathbb{R}(S)}$.
 The collection of all such linked normal cones will form a regular semigroup called the cross-connection semigroup.